redhat-ai-services/ai-accelerator/documentation/disconnected-notes/README.md

     source: quay.io/minio
 ```

-The ai-accelerator uses RedHat GitOps (argocd) to define what to install.
+The ai-accelerator uses Red Hat GitOps (argocd) to define what to install.
 As such, you'll need a git repo that
 argocd can dial out to.
-For this PoC, we utilized gitea as described by rhpds - https://github.com/rhpds/gitea-operator
+For this Proof of Concept, we utilized Gitea as described by rhpds - https://github.com/rhpds/gitea-operator